How Long After Pool Cleaning Can I Swim? Safe Wait Times

 Muriatic Acid Additions

 When muriatic acid is added to lower pH or total alkalinity, wait at least 4 hours with the pump running before swimming.
+For small pH adjustments, shorter wait times may be acceptable depending on the amount added and pool size.
 This allows the acid to fully mix and neutralize.
 Always retest pH levels—they should be between 7.2-7.6 before swimming.

 Soda Ash or Baking Soda